Hutton's shearwater: Breeding

-Uniquely amongst seabirds, Hutton's shearwater breed in the sub-alpine to alpine zones, in burrows at an altitude of 1200–1800 m.
-They formerly bred in both the Seaward and Inland Kaikōura mountains in historic times, and Māori collected the young "muttonbirds" for food.
-Their breeding is restricted to only two remaining colonies in the Seaward Kaikōura Range, one of over 100,000 pairs at the head of the Kowhai River, and one small (8000 pair) colony on private land at Shearwater Stream.
+Uniquely amongst seabirds, Hutton's shearwater breed in the sub-alpine to alpine zones, making them one of the few New Zealand seabirds to breed solely on the mainland.
+Their burrows are at an altitude of 1200–1800 m.
+They formerly bred in both the Seaward and Inland Kaikōura mountains in historic times, and Māori collected the young "muttonbirds" before they could fly for food.
+Comparing extant and extinct colonies, the key difference is the presence of introduced wild boar.
+The birds are absent from New Zealand waters outside of the breeding season and adult birds start returning from Australia in late August.
+Their breeding is restricted to only two remaining colonies in the Seaward Kaikōura Range, one of over 100,000 pairs at the head of the Kowhai River, and one small (8000 pair) colony on private land at Puhi Peaks station, near Shearwater Stream.
+Intraspecific competition has been observed between male conspecifics as they will defend their burrow from others.
 Although the species was scientifically described in 1912, its breeding colonies were only rediscovered by Geoff Harrow in 1964.
 Burrows are dug into steep tussock slopes at a density of 1 per 2 m2.
-One white egg is laid in November and incubated for 50 days; chicks take around 80 days to fledge.
+Hutton's shearwaters burrows are simple and non-branching.
+Kowhai Valley colony burrows are dug on slopes varying from moderate to steep because the soil here is deeper and friable, shallower slopes are less suitable for burrows.